 One of the most significant value contributors to economic growth is tax.
 Improved tax collection requires accurate identification and helps strengthen public institutions and combat fraud.
 An advanced ID system could help minimise errors thanks to pre-filled information supplied by employers and bank information.

 Integrity of elections

-An up-to-date registry is crucial for reducing fraud at the polls and creating the overall integrity of free and fair elections.
+An up-to-date registry is crucial for reducing poll fraud and creating the integrity of free and fair elections.
 However, it starts with the identification of eligible voters.
 Before election day, citizens are present in the voters’ register.
 An identification system with biometrics verifies voters as they vote on the day.

 Effective distribution of grants

 A robust identification system strengthens the nation’s capacity to deliver programs and services.
-Many social programs rely on the effectiveness of communal processes.
-Distribution of goods and services happens at a specific location and time, and the responsible organization is aware of the identity of its beneficiaries.
+Many social programs rely on the effectiveness of collaborative processes.
+The distribution of goods and services happens at a specific location and time, and the responsible organisation is aware of the identity of its beneficiaries.

-This approach has some benefits; however, once the group of beneficiaries grows, it gets challenging to keep track.
-As people move to larger towns and cities, communal processes become less reliable.
+This approach has some benefits; however, keeping track becomes challenging once the group of beneficiaries grows.
+As people move to larger towns and cities, traditional processes become less reliable.
 A method set up as a digital payment together with identification helps transition the manual process.
 Keeping track of the dispersed goods creates transparency and eliminates ghost consumers.

 Innovations in technology as accelerator